ScilifelabDataCentre/Anubis/README.md

    of this file can be specified by the environment variable ANUBIS_SETTINGS_FILEPATH or it can be located in a directory `Anubis/site`, which you must create.

-The following configuration settings need to be set:
+The following configuration settings need to be reviewed and set:

 - `COUCHDB_URL`: The absolute URL for the CouchDB instance interface.
 - `COUCHDB_DBNAME`: The name of the CouchDB database used for Anubis.